To climb Mount Kilimanjaro on the Rongai route used to guarantee you a quiet trek away from the masses.

 The Rongai route has several variations.
 It can be done as a five, six or even seven day trek.

-This itinerary describes the six day trek with the detour via Mawenzi Tarn, one of the most scenic campsites on the montain.
+This itinerary (and the detailed route description below it) describes the six day trek with the detour via Mawenzi Tarn, one of the most scenic campsites on the montain.

 (Note: altitudes and distances are approximations.
 Different sources will give you different numbers.)